 - Kittens need to be with their mother for at least 12 weeks and puppies between 8-10 weeks.

 What to do if you suspect that a breeder is in fact a puppy farmer

 If you suspect a breeder isn’t legitimate, unlicensed or an interim seller then the safest option is to WALK AWAY.

 You can report a breeder to their local authority.
 As part of issuing any breeder their license, the local authority ensure that the premises and living conditions are inspected and check the health along with the procedures in place at the premises for the animals on an annual basis.

 If you suspect abuse or neglect, please contact the RSPCA.
 If you witness cruelty contact the police as a matter of urgency.

-Alternatively if you’ve already purchased a pet and find that it’s health is deteriorating, not as advertised or dishonestly sold then you can seek legal advice.
+Alternatively, if you’ve already purchased a pet and find that his/her health is deteriorating, not as advertised or dishonestly sold then you can seek legal advice.